andreame-code/PrincessOnUnicorn/docs/WIKI.md

 ### Levels
 1. **Forest Run** – avoid obstacles and collect points.
 2. **Black Knight** – the knight hurls walls at the unicorn.
 Use the shield to break them.
 After several successful blocks the knight retreats.
+3. **Unicornolandia** – an enchanted path filled with mischievous mini cactus to leap over.

 ## Code Structure
 - `index.html` boots the game.